Learning Disability Today

 Supporting professionals working in learning disability and autism services

-Free guide for parents of autistic children who have trouble sleeping
+Free guide for parents of autistic children who have trouble with sleep

 Sprout Therapy have created a free guide for parents of autistic children who struggle to fall and stay asleep at night, providing various methods which could help to improve overall sleep time and quality.